tyconsulting/blog.tyang.github.io/_posts/2016/2016-07-21-scoping-oms-performance-data-in-power-bi.md

 As you can see, I’ve added Computer name as the top level filter in the hierarchy slicer, followed by the counter name as the second level in the slicer.
 As the result, I don’t have to use the filters for this page.
 Users can simply click on a counter (2nd level)  to view the graph for the counter on that specific computer, or select a computer (1st level) to see all the perf data for that particular computer.
 Obviously, you can make the counter name as the top of the hierarchy and place the computer name as the second level if that suits your needs better.

-<strong>Note: </strong>As per <a href="https://vimeo.com/168689159">introduction video</a> for this visual, you can enable multi-select by configuring the visual and turn off the ‘Single Select’ option:
+**Note: **As per <a href="https://vimeo.com/168689159">introduction video</a> for this visual, you can enable multi-select by configuring the visual and turn off the ‘Single Select’ option:

 <a href="http://blog.tyang.org/wp-content/uploads/2016/07/image-11.png"><img style="padding-top: 0px; padding-left: 0px; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2016/07/image_thumb-11.png" alt="image" width="427" height="267" border="0" /></a>